Jesus’ Calling of the 12 Disciples

 Today, his children require more of that trust.
 What we have in this world is insignificant.
 Souls are dying, and God is looking for laborers in His vineyard who will put aside their joys and conveniences to spread the message of salvation.

-Christ and His first two disciples proceeded further along the Sea of Galilee, where they encountered several more fishermen.
+Christ and His first two disciples proceeded further, where they encountered several more fishermen.
 John and James were repairing their nets after fishing with their Father, Zebedee.
 They were likewise eager to respond to the invitation and quit their jobs to follow Jesus.
 We don’t know if any of these fishermen ever returned to their profession.

 Come and See